nolanlawson/memory-leaks-2020/markdown.md

 Even without your page actually crashing, you can have other problems.
 The larger the memory gets, the more time the browser may end up spending doing Garbage Collection, and the more time it may spend processing whatever code is leaking**.

+It's like a canoe that's filling up with water, and the browser is frantically trying to bail out as much water as it can.
+If it's spending time doing that, it can't spend time running the rest of your webapp.

 As an anecdote, my wife was using a webapp recently (I won't say which one), and she was complaining, "Ugh, this app keeps getting slower and slower until I have to refresh it."
 I said, "Let me see the Performance Monitor in Chrome"